-[Investigation] Ukraine journalist-murder case goes international
+[Investigation] Ukraine's journalist murder case goes international

 Alkaev is currently consulting a lawyer about testifying, EUobserver understands.

-But he previously told EUobserver he believed the Belarusian KGB was involved in the murder.
+But he previously said he believed the Belarusian KGB was involved in the murder.

-"Unfortunately, Sheremet was not so cautious and that's the price he paid," Alkaev told this website.
+"Unfortunately, Sheremet was not so cautious and that's the price he paid," Alkaev earlier told this website.

 Suzdaltsev is a Russian expert on Belarus, who has worked with the Security Council of Russia, a Kremlin advisory body, and who also knew Sheremet.